Setting Your Martial Arts Tuition Rates, Part 1

 One of the most common questions I receive from instructors, and the one that seems to cause most new instructors to have sleepless nights is, "How much should I charge?”

 This seemingly harmless question somehow ends up becoming an area of confusion and frustration for new instructors and seasoned studio owners alike.
-Mostly, the reasons for this boil down to the following reasons:
+Mostly, the reasons for this boil down to the following issues:

 In Part One of this article, I'll deal with both of these issues in turn.
 Then in Part Two I'll give you a couple of approaches you can use to determine your tuition rates.
 Finally, in Part Three I'll talk about other considerations, such as scholarships and discounts.